-Merrill has let his nerd out of the closet again, and today it’s about flashlights.
-We’re just happy it’s not about Star Trek, this time.
-Read up.
-Mad Duo
+He’s let his nerd out of the closet again, and today it’s about flashlights.
+WMLs and lumens, specifically.
+We’re just happy this new bout of nerdery isn’t about metallurgy issues in the Kalashnikov.

 In a previous post about lights I explained that lumens themselves weren’t the end-all-be-all of a flashlight or weapon-mounted light (WML).
 Well, they still aren’t, but maybe not for the reasons you’re thinking.
 I still want bright light; I just don’t want to be lied to or misled.